ceilfors/notes/notes/Ahrens,_How_to_Take_Smart_Notes.md

 - [[Zeigarnik Effect]]
 	- Optimise shower thought, write things less important, don't write important things p71

-- Walking helps thinking
-	- "To have a walk (Ratey, 2008) or even a nap supports learning and thinking"

 - When is a good time to hypothesise?
 	- In "how to take smart notes", Sonke argues that a hypotheses will induce confirmation bias. p79
 	- This idea conflicts with hypothesis driven development, does that mean that hypothesis driven development is bad?
 When is the right context to have a hypothesis?
 Does Cynefin help?